-Having spent 20 years working as a communication engineer it seemed only natural that when I retired I would finally go fishin’ or travel, but no… I built a lab where I could do solar energy research related to growing food in a self-contained environment.
-I guess once an engineer, always an engineer!
+Having spent 20 years working as a communications engineer, it seemed only natural that when I retired I would finally go fishin’ or travel.
+But no….
+I built a lab where I could do solar energy research related to growing food in a self-contained environment.

 Soaring Raven Laboratory

-SRL, Soaring Raven Laboratory, is located in south central Colorado near the foot of the Spanish Peaks at an elevation of 7,000 feet above sea level.
-The high country climate has dry warm summers with daily temperatures in the upper 80’s to low 90’s followed by long, snowy winters.
+Soaring Raven Laboratory (SRL) is located in south central Colorado near the foot of the Spanish Peaks at an elevation of 7,000 feet above sea level.
+The high country climate has dry, warm summers with daily temperatures in the upper 80’s to low 90’s, followed by long, snowy winters.

-The goal of SRL is to act as a platform for small scale solar energy research and education by focusing on low cost effective and sustainable grassroots solutions for residential energy needs.
+The goal of SRL is to act as a platform for small-scale solar energy research and education by focusing on low-cost, effective, and sustainable grassroots solutions for residential energy needs.

 The Greenhouse Lab

-The lab was built around a self-contained 12’ x 24’ greenhouse that has the ability to obtain all of it energy requirements from the sun by the integration of both passive and active solar energy systems.
+The lab was built around a self-contained 12’ x 24’ greenhouse that has the ability to obtain all of its energy requirements from the sun by the integration of both passive and active solar energy systems.
 It was constructed in the late fall of 2013 and became operational in December of that same year on the winter solstice.

-In designing and locating the greenhouse there were a number of issues that needed to be overcome.
-The first was the placement of the greenhouse on a city lot already occupied by a home, detached studio/office and 10’ x 20’ shed.
+In designing and locating the greenhouse, there were a number of issues that needed to be overcome.
+The first was the placement of the greenhouse on a city lot already occupied by a home, detached studio/office, and 10’ x 20’ shed.

-The water required for the greenhouse is a combination of municipal provided and reclaimed gray water from the home.
-Currently, research and development is underway to move away from the city resource and use water collected from roof runoff and gray water.
+The water required for the greenhouse is a combination of municipal-provided and reclaimed gray water from the home.
+Currently, research and development is under way to move away from the city resource and use water collected from roof runoff and gray water.

-What’s Cookin’ in the lab?
+What’s Cookin’ in the Lab?

 PEX Tubing Solar Collectors Test